simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-03-15
+<br />**Date image released:**  2025-03-16
-<br />**This image is owned by:**  Petr Horálek
-<br />**Title of the image:**  Tololo Totality
+<br />**Title of the image:**  Venus and the Triply Ultraviolet Sun
-<br />**Description for the image:**  On March 14 the Moon was Full.
-In an appropriate celebration of Pi day, that put the Moon 3.14 radians (180 degrees) in ecliptic longitude from the Sun in planet Earth's sky.
-As a bonus for fans of Pi and the night sky, on that date the Moon also passed directly through Earth's umbral shadow in a total lunar eclipse.
-In clear skies, the colors of an eclipsed Moon can be vivid.
-Reflecting the deeply reddened sunlight scattered into Earth's shadow, the darkened lunar disk was recorded in this time series composite image from Cerro Tololo Observatory, Chile.
-The lunar triptych captures the start, middle, and end of the total eclipse phase that lasted about an hour.
-A faint bluish tint seen just along the brighter lunar limb at the shadow's edge is due to sunlight filtered through Earth's stratospheric ozone layer.
-Growing Gallery: Total Lunar Eclipse of 2025 March
+<br />**Description for the image:**  This was a very unusual type of solar eclipse.
+Typically, it is the Earth's Moon that eclipses the Sun.
+In 2012, though, the planet Venus took a turn.
+Like a solar eclipse by the Moon, the phase of Venus became a continually thinner crescent as Venus became increasingly better aligned with the Sun.
+Eventually the alignment became perfect and the phase of Venus dropped to zero.
+The dark spot of Venus crossed our parent star.
+The situation could technically be labeled a Venusian annular eclipse with an extraordinarily large ring of fire.
+Pictured here during the occultation, the Sun was imaged in three colors of ultraviolet light by the Earth-orbiting Solar Dynamics Observatory, with the dark region toward the right corresponding to a coronal hole.
+Hours later, as Venus continued in its orbit, a slight crescent phase appeared again.
+The next Venusian transit across the Sun will occur in 2117.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/2025_03_14_ZM_Tololo_Totalita_Fin_1500py.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/SunVenusUv3_SdoDove_960.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).